wp-plugins/statsfc-table/readme.txt

 Donate link:
 Tags: widget, football, soccer, premier league, uefa, champions league, europa league Requires at least: 3.3
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: 1.8.1
+Stable tag: 1.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This widget will place a live Premier League, Champions League or Europa League table on your website.
+This widget will place a football league table on your website.

 == Description ==

-Add a Premier League, Champions League or Europa League table to your WordPress website.
+Add a football league table to your WordPress website.
 To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).

 For a demo, check out [wp.statsfc.com/league-table/](http://wp.statsfc.com/league-table/).